 New Covenant Ministries RAPTURE WHEN?
 Index of Articles Relating to the Rapture Doctrine

 I wonder if you have heard of, or perhaps believe in, a doctrine that has become very popular in evangelical Christendom in the last century?
 It's called the RAPTURE teaching.
-According to the Bible, when Jesus Christ returns to the earth, the saints (true believers) who are alive will be literally taken up into the air to meet Him.
-This simple Bible teaching has been extended by many churches and groups to mean that all true Christians will suddenly be whisked away into the air BEFORE Christ returns and BEFORE the period of anarchy which the Bible calls the "Great Tribulation", a seven-year period of terror during which a world dictator (called the Anti-Christ) reigns supreme.
+According to the Bible, when Yah'shua the Messiah (Jesus Christ) returns to the earth, the qodeshim (saints, set-apart ones or true believers) who are alive will be literally taken up into the air to meet Him.
+This simple Bible teaching has been extended by many churches and groups to mean that all true believers will suddenly be whisked away into the air BEFORE Messiah returns and BEFORE the period of anarchy which the Bible calls the 'Great Tribulation', a seven-year period of terror during which a world dictator (called the Anti-Christ) reigns supreme.

 Pre-tribulation Rapture - the theory that most have been deluded into believing